peteroupc/peteroupc.github.io/bernoulli.md

 This page:

-- Catalogs algorithms to solve this problem for a wide variety of functions, algorithms known as _Bernoulli factories_.
+- Catalogs algorithms to solve the Bernoulli factory problem for a wide variety of functions, algorithms known as _Bernoulli factories_.
 For many of these algorithms, step-by-step instructions are provided.
 (Many of these algorithms were suggested in (Flajolet et al., 2010\)[^1], but without step-by-step instructions in many cases.)
 - Contains algorithms to exactly sample probabilities that are irrational numbers, which is related to the Bernoulli factory problem.
 (An _irrational number_ is a number that can't be written as a ratio of two integers.)
 Again, many of these algorithms were suggested in (Flajolet et al., 2010\)[^1].
-- Is directed to **computer programmers with mathematics knowledge, but little or no familiarity with calculus**.
+- Assumes knowledge of **computer programming and mathematics**, but **little or no familiarity with calculus**.
 - Is focused on methods that _exactly_ sample the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that a source of independent and unbiased random bits is available).

 The Python module [**_bernoulli.py_**](https://peteroupc.github.io/bernoulli.py) includes implementations of several Bernoulli factories.
 For extra notes, see: [**Supplemental Notes for Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernsupp.html)